ravron/ravron.com/content/posts/querying-the-unicode-database.md

 2967 72 LEFTWARDS HARPOON WITH BARB DOWN ABOVE RIGHTWARDS HARPOON WITH BARB DOWN
 ```

-And there's the answer for "what is the Unicode character with the longest
+And there's the answer for "what are the Unicode characters with the longest
-name?"
+names?"
 All it took was a bit of documentation and some classic text processing.